How to Cook and Eat Seafood Sustainably in Ireland This Spring

 -

-Mussels are probably the most sustainable protein you can buy in Ireland.
+Mussels are probably the most sustainable shellfish you can buy in Ireland.
 They require no feed, no fresh water, no land, and actively filter the seawater around them.
 A kilo costs next to nothing and feeds two people generously.
 The recipe is almost embarrassingly simple: a large, hot pot with a lid, a splash of white wine with garlic and butter, three minutes, and bread to mop up the broth.

 - Clams should be eaten very fresh, so are slightly less forgiving on timing.
 They work well with pasta, a little chilli, and good olive oil, or simply steamed with garlic, white wine, and a knob of butter.